JuliaData/DataFrames.jl/docs/src/man/basics.md

  1000 │ male       27
       985 rows omitted
 ```

-In the above example `ByRow` type is a special type used for selection operations to signal that
-the wrapped function should be applied to each element (row) of the selection.

 It is important to note that `select` always returns a data frame, even if a single column selected
 (as opposed to indexing syntax).